Contact Us for a Free Consultation (213) 542-0979

 They're going to try to use that criminal record to justify giving you a worse punishment than the average person would get for the crime that you are accused of committing.

-So, criminal defense attorneys are not just for innocent people.
-They're also for guilty people because guilty people are not always treated the same.
+Criminal defense attorneys are not just for innocent people; they're also for guilty people because guilty people are not always treated the same.

-If you want to get the best result, if you want to get the least ramifications — and we all do, that's just human nature — than you're going to want to get an attorney who is going to fight for you.
+If you want the best result, if you want the least ramifications—and we all do; that's just human nature—then you're going to want to get an attorney who will fight for you.

 I stand at the ready to help you.
 It will be my pleasure.
 This is where my talents lie.
 This is what I enjoy doing — helping people just like you.